-Two individuals with close ties to the entire transfer process were interviewed for this report, and their responses indicate high satisfaction with the transfer to date.
+Two individuals39 with close ties to the entire transfer process were interviewed for this report, and their responses indicate high satisfaction with the transfer to date.
 They described the transfer as a "win-win-win" for locals, the state, and the federal government.
-They made
+They made particular note of the benefits to the local economy and the protection offered to the environment through steps taken to prevent invasive species from working their way further up the Fox River.

-&lt;sup>38 Diagram obtained from The Wisconsin Legislative Bureau budget brief #01-6, Fox River Navigational System Authority, dated October 2001, page 2.
+38 Diagram obtained from The Wisconsin Legislative Bureau budget brief #01-6, Fox River Navigational System Authority, dated October 2001, page 2.
+39 The first individual was the current Chair of the Fox River System Navigational Authority and former president of